JuneWprog/Italian-Pizza-Store/README.md

 ### About/Overview

 This is a "Software as a Service" web application performing CRUD operations based on the MERN stack.
 MERN(Mongodb, Express, React.js, Node.js).
-The client side application allows users to connect with a chain restaurant, browse its menu and place orders.
-The administrator side application allows administrators to maintain the menu.
+The client-side application allows users to connect with a chain restaurant, browse its menu, and place orders.
+The administrator-side application allows administrators to maintain the menu.
 When signing up users are assisted to save the address in the correct format using Google Maps API.

 ### Application URL
 Version 1.0